AuraFly/AuraFly/README.md

 I am a Senior Leader directing NOC & TOC teams for FIS and currently studying Full-Stack Development through the University of Denver.
-I am not planning to switch careers, but very eager to build upon my own skillsets and expand on my professional career, and also just because I think coding is fun!
+I am not planning to switch careers, but very eager to build upon my own skillsets and expand on my current professional career, and also just because I think coding is fun!